 In December 2000 the bus drivers of line 38 established their own (unofficial but very professional) website, with numerous details about the history and current operation of their line.
 Among many other things, it explains how the Paris tram lines were quickly replaced by buses in the 1930s, at the behest of the motor vehicle manufacturers and the tire companies.
 “In 1930 there were 3138 trams in Paris but only 1733 buses.
 Seven years later there were only 7 trams but 4067 buses!
 The last tramway circulating in Paris disappeared on March 14, 1937.”

 (Now in the 21st century there are two new tram lines in Paris, the T-3a and the T-3b, but only around the edges of the city.)

-Unfortunately the bus 38 website will be discontinued in April 2019, because the main administrator of the site will no longer be driving a 38 bus, but will be transferred to line 92.
+Unfortunately the bus 38 website was discontinued in April 2019, because the main administrator of the site no longer drives a 38 bus, but has been transferred to line 92.

-This is a side effect of a major rearrangement of Paris bus lines that is scheduled for April 20, 2019.
-Line 38 is one of forty-eight Paris bus lines that will be changed on that day.
-In the north, line 38 will be extended from Gare du Nord to Porte de la Chapelle, and the current hybrid buses will be replaced by larger articulated buses.
+This is a side effect of a major rearrangement of Paris bus lines that took place on April 20, 2019.
+Line 38 is one of forty-eight Paris bus lines that was changed on that day.
+In the north, line 38 has been extended from Gare du Nord to Porte de la Chapelle, and the hybrid buses have been replaced by larger articulated buses.

 My photos in this post are from 2011.
 I revised the text in 2019.